oemof/DHNx/docs/network.rst

    :file: ../dhnx/component_attrs/forks.csv

-Edge
+Pipe
 ====

-Edges represent the feed and return pipes connecting the different nodes of the network.
+Pipes imply the feed and return pipes connecting the different nodes of the network.
 They are characterized by these attributes:

 .. csv-table::
    :header-rows: 1
-   :file: ../dhnx/component_attrs/edges.csv
+   :file: ../dhnx/component_attrs/pipes.csv